 What does the Address Verification System (AVS) error mean?

-Our payment system verifies the billing address for all payments made with U.S.-issued credit cards.
+Our payment system verifies the billing address for all payments made with U.S.-issued credit cards, and displays this error if the address doesn't match what the card issuer has on file.

 Did the charge go through?